 Parental Mental Health

-Results from the survey show that one in ten parents (10%) said they were currently experiencing poor mental health.
-Additionally, 39% of parents said at some point in the past, since having children, their mental health was poor
+Almost half (46%) of parents said their mental health had been poor at some point since having children.
+Over one in ten parents (12%) said they were currently experiencing poor mental health.
+An additional 34% of parents said at some point in the past, since having children, their mental health was poor.

 Download your copy